Guides

 { "error": "Source IP not allowed for this token", "request_id": "..." }

 Every error response contains a request_id, and every successful response carries one on the x-request-idheader.
-If something isn't working the way you expect, include that ID when you reach out — it's all we need to trace what happened.
+If something isn't working the way you expect, include that ID when you reach out to Servada support — it's all that's needed to trace the call.